 Just like in residential applications, another option for your business is a desiccant dehumidifier.
 Also called chemical absorbent dehumidifiers, they work the same way as models built for home use.
 They produce no condensate, so you don’t need to worry about emptying a bucket or running a hose to the outside.
 Desiccant dehumidifiers are ideal for spaces that need a thorough drying out.
 They’re quieter than many other types of commercial dehumidifiers since they have no compressor (the component that compresses the refrigerant to make it cold).

 Call the Pros for Dehumidifiers in Corpus Christi, TX

 If you’ve decided it’s time to lower the humidity in your home, Temperature Humidity Air Quality Solutions is ready to assist you in Corpus Christi.
 We also serve Padre Island, and Calallen, TX, and the surrounding areas.
-Our team is knowledgable in all types of dehumidifiers for both residential and commercial buildings.
+Our team is knowledgeable in all types of dehumidifiers for both residential and commercial buildings.
 Our Clean Comfort DV Series whole-house dehumidifiers are perfect for most residences.
 These units not only lower your home’s humidity, but they also clean the air with their built-in media filters.
 With an air filtration rating of MERV 11, they can remove particles as small as 0.3 microns, including some microorganisms.
 There are several models available with the capacity to dehumidify homes from 1800 to 3500 square feet.
 They use very little energy and integrate within your home’s existing ductwork.
 To explore the full benefits of installing a dehumidifier, contact us today.